krenalis/krenalis/README.md

     </pre>

     </details>
 4. In the pasted code, replace `kxe7WIDDGvcfDEKgHePfHzuHQ6dTU2xc` with the key in "Settings > API keys" of the connection.
+5. Build the JavaScript SDK:

+    ```sh
+    cd javascript-sdk
+    npm run build
+    ```
-5. Visit the URL pointing to the HTML file, for example https://localhost:9090/javascript-sdk/mywebsite/index.html.
+6. Visit the URL pointing to the HTML file, for example https://localhost:9090/javascript-sdk/mywebsite/index.html.

 ## Interact with Chichi using `chichi-cli`